R4GHAV/CLOCK/README.md

 # CLOCK
-with the use of javascript date class i created the clock first got the seconds and multiplied it with the relative degrees.
+with the use of javascript date class i created the clock.

+first got the seconds and multiplied it with the relative degrees.